ryanisaacg/blog/content/about.md

 ### Academic Experience

-I study Computer Science in the school of Arts and Sciences at Rutgers University.
+I'm a senior at Rutgers University, completing a CS major in May 2020.
 I haven't found time for an official minor, though I try take classes on linguistics and sociology when I'm able.
 As an undergrad I don't have a specific area of interest, though I prefer to learn about the theory behind reliable computer systems and ways to democratize the power of computing.

 ### Professional Experience